jsfix-ci/react-nav-component/README.md

 # Build

+You will need to add your own config.js file to build this repository from github.
+I don't want to add my auth0 credentials to my github :-)

 To build the component directly rather than getting from npm we will need to install all our dependencies.

 ```